 We may not be able to effectively manage our relationship with contract manufacturers, and the contract manufacturers may not meet future requirements for timely delivery.
 We rely on contract manufacturers to build hardware sub-assemblies for certain of our products in accordance with our specifications.
 During the normal course of business, we may provide demand forecasts to contract manufacturers several months prior to scheduled delivery of our products to customers.
 If we overestimate requirements, the contract manufacturers may assess cancellation penalties or we may be left with excess inventory, which may negatively impact our earnings.
-If we underestimate requirements, the contract manufacturers and revenue recognition.
+If we underestimate requirements, the contract manufacturers may have inadequate inventory, which could interrupt manufacturing of our products and result in delays in shipment to customers and revenue recognition.
 Contract manufacturers also build products for other companies, and they may not have sufficient quantities of inventory available or sufficient internal resources to fill our orders on a timely basis or at all.